neridkmn/tinyapp/README.md

 ### Project Outcome
 Building a simple multipage app:

-with authentication protection
+- With authentication protection that reacts appropriately to the user's logged-in state,
-that reacts appropriately to the user's logged-in state, and permits the user to create, read, update, and delete (CRUD) a simple entity (e.g. blog posts, URL shortener).
+- Permits the user to create, read, update, and delete (CRUD) a shortened URL.